Optim

 OptimizerEmptyProblem{T} <: MOI.AbstractOptimizer

-A solver responsible for constructing an abstraction of the system dynamics, independently of the control specification.
+A solver responsible for constructing a symbolic abstraction of the system dynamics, independently of any control specification.

 This optimizer wraps everything needed to solve an EmptyProblem, which is used to generate a symbolic model (abstraction) of either a continuous- or discrete-time system.